 Australian Communications and Media Authority (June 2010): Trends in media use by children and young people.
 Insights from the Kaiser Family Foundation’s Generation M2 2009 (USA), and results from the ACMA’s Media and communications in Australian families 2007

-Kimberley O’Brien, our principal child psychologist, discussed Facebook and Children with radio presenters Hayley, Craig and Rabbit from SAFM.
+Kimberley O’Brien, our principal child psychologist, discussed Facebook and Effect of Facebook on Children with radio presenters Hayley, Craig and Rabbit from SAFM.

 You can find useful, practical and informative advice about parenting and young people by visiting our resources page, – or discussing it on our forum.